Teaching & Learning

 DfE Beach Front Hub Program – Brighton Secondary School

 Year 5-6 students have the opportunity to begin FREE Instrumental Music Lessons at Brighton Secondary School.
 Instruments include Bass, Percussion, Brass:- Trombone, Tuba, Trumpet, Woodwind:- Flute, Saxophone or Clarinet.
 Transport is the responsibility of the parents.
 Carpooling is recommended.
 Lessons begin usually week 4 of term 1.
 Students attend lessons on Wednesdays, for half an hour each week, between 9.30 and 10.30am.
 Later in the year students will form the beginner band.
-Students will need to buy or hire an instrument ($180pa) organised through the school or privately along with tutor book ($17) and admin fee ($25).
+Students will need to buy or hire an instrument organised through the DfE Beach Front Hub Program or privately along with tutor book and admin fee.
 Once a student has started it is expected that they will attend all lessons, continue for the whole year, and practice at home!

 First Language Maintenance and Development (FLMD) Programs

-First Language Maintenance and Development programs support our school with the provision of additional language programs that maintain and extend the home language of reception to year 6 students from culturally and linguistically diverse (CaLD) backgrounds and to support Aboriginal students to learn and maintain their languages.
+First Language Maintenance and Development programs support our school community with the provision of additional language programs that maintain and extend the home language of reception to year 6 students from culturally and linguistically diverse (CaLD) backgrounds and to support Aboriginal students to learn and maintain their languages.
+FLMD languages reflect the recently arrived communities at our school.

 This funding is allocated on a year by year basis.

-The purpose of the FLMD program at our school is to provide mother tongue language-learning support for Reception to year 7 students from Culturally and Linguistically Diverse (CaLD) backgrounds who speak a language other than English at home as a normal means of communication on a daily basis.
+The purpose of the FLMD program is to provide mother tongue language-learning support for reception to year 6 students from Culturally and Linguistically Diverse (CaLD) backgrounds, who speak a language other than English at home as a normal means of communication on a daily basis.

 The FLMD languages at Plympton Primary School are: